 UWPD Warns Students About Phone Scam

-Over the last few days, the UW-Madison Police Department has received several reports from students – the majority of which are international students – who report receiving a call from a UWPD officer.
+Over the last few months, the UW-Madison Police Department has received several reports from students – the majority of which are international students – who report receiving a call from a UWPD or other local law enforcement officer.
 The caller demands money or gift card payments from the victim and threatens to arrest them if they don’t pay.
-The phone number that appears on caller ID is spoofed to match the number of the UW-Madison Police Department.
+The phone number that appears on caller ID is spoofed to match the number of the UW-Madison Police Department (or another local police department).
 The Wisconsin Department of Justice and the City of Madison Police Department say their phone numbers are also being spoofed – DOJ has also taken a number of scam reports from UW students.

 Students are reminded that police, government agencies, etc. will NEVER call you and demand money.
 Please consider the following tips: